Language

 How many KIIP points do I get toward the F-2-7 points-based visa?

-KIIP uses the same point scale as TOPIK: Stage 1 earns 3 points, Stage 2 earns 5, Stage 3 earns 10, Stage 4 earns 15, and Stage 5 or above earns 20.
+KIIP uses the same language point scale as TOPIK, so a given KIIP stage earns the same points as the matching TOPIK level, and higher stages earn more points.
 Stage 5 completion may also qualify for additional point categories.
-Check the current points table at hikorea.go.kr for the figures in effect when you apply.
+The exact point values change from time to time, so check the current points table at hikorea.go.kr for the figures in effect when you apply.

 Should I do TOPIK or KIIP first?

 If F-5 permanent residency is your goal, you will eventually need KIIP Stage 5 completion regardless of your TOPIK score.
-If your Korean is close to TOPIK Level 2, sitting TOPIK first and using that score to enter KIIP at Stage 3 saves time.
+If your Korean is close to TOPIK Level 2, sitting TOPIK first and using that score to enter KIIP at a higher stage can save time; confirm the current mapping at socinet.go.kr.
 If your Korean is still at an early stage, starting KIIP from Stage 0 or 1 is more practical.
 For strategy on combining TOPIK and KIIP for visa points, see the TOPIK for Visa Points guide.

 Related guides